 Experience an entirely automated hassle-free Data Ingestion.
 Try our 14-day full access free trial today!

-Popular Message Broker Platforms for 2022
+Popular Message Broker Platforms

 RabbitMQ is one of the most popular message brokers, with tens of thousands of users.
 It is a lightweight messaging system that can be deployed on-premises or in the cloud.
 Besides, it may be deployed in distributed and federated configurations to meet high-scale, high-availability requirements.
 It supports powerful developer platforms and numerous message protocols and can be implemented in distributed and federated structures to meet high-availability needs.